-- (1) a science teacher not involved with project(s) being reviewed, - (2) a school administrator (preferably a principal or vice principal) and - (3) one of the following who is knowledgeable and capable of evaluating the physical and/or psychological risk involved in a given study: a physician, psychiatrist, physician's assistant, registered nurse, psychologist, or licensed social worker who is not involved with the project being reviewed.
+- a. a science teacher not involved with project(s) being reviewed, - b. a school administrator (preferably a principal or vice principal) and - c. one of the following who is knowledgeable and capable of evaluating the physical and/or psychological risk involved in a given study: a physician, psychiatrist, physician's assistant, registered nurse, psychologist, or licensed social worker who is not involved with the project being reviewed.

 To avoid conflicts of interest, no member of any IRB may be personally related to the student researcher.
 Teachers and advisors who oversee a specific project must not serve on the IRB reviewing that project.
 An improperly constituted IRB invalidates the approval of a project.
 IRBs must secure additional alternate members to ensure the eligibility of the projects being reviewed.
+Paperwork approved by an IRB is only considered valid if it contains original signatures from members of the IRB; this documentation demonstrates that appropriate approval was obtained.